-1. Alfred I. duPont Building.
+Alfred I. duPont Building.
 One of the first skyscrapers in Miami, the Alfred I. duPont Building was constructed on the site of the demolished Hotel Halcyon from 1937 to 1939.
-This October 28, paranormal investigator Marlene Pellicer will lead a tour of the duPont, hosted by Exile Books in partnership with Lemon Yellow and the Downtown Development Authority.
-The tour will be accompanied by the release of a zine made with heat-sensitive paper designed for documentation of supernatural encounters.
+On October 28, 2017 paranormal investigator Marlene Pellicer led a tour of the duPont, hosted by the Downtown Development Authority.

 Paranormal investigators say Fatty is a cooperative and friendly spirit.
 But he might not be the only soul wandering the hotel's halls.
 A decade after Walsh’s murder, in the 1930s, eyewitnesses reported that a woman walking in front of the Biltmore mysteriously disappeared.
 More recently, members of the kitchen staff claimed to have seen mysteriously swinging doors and inexplicable noises.
 The next time you visit the Biltmore — for the hotel's annual Halloween party perhaps — pay attention to any mysterious smells, sounds, or movements: You might have attracted the attention of a gangster ghost!